Rhinoplasty before and after side profile — Newport Beach

 Dr. James Rosing, MD, FACS

-Dr. James Rosing is a board-certified plastic surgeon with specialized expertise in facial aesthetic surgery, including rhinoplasty.
-His approach combines technical precision with artistic vision to create results that enhance your natural beauty.
+Dr. James Rosing is a Stanford-trained, board-certified plastic surgeon with specialized expertise in facial aesthetic surgery, including rhinoplasty.
+With over 14 years of surgical experience, his approach combines technical precision with artistic vision to create results that enhance your natural beauty.

-Understanding that rhinoplasty is one of the most complex facial procedures, Dr. Rosing takes the time to understand your goals and concerns, carefully planning each surgery to achieve optimal, natural-looking results that complement your features.
+Understanding that rhinoplasty is one of the most complex facial procedures, Dr. Rosing takes the time to understand your goals and concerns, carefully planning each surgery to achieve optimal, natural-looking results that complement your unique features and ethnic heritage.

 Board Certified